RahulShaw221994/youtube-trending-videos-scraper/README.md

 PUT
 ```

-## endpoin to return the videos list from the database.
+## endpoint to return the videos list from the database.
 url:
 ```
 http://localhost:3000/api/videosList